 Promotion from within

-Most of the people working in management at Red Stag started out working in the warehouse.
+Many of the people working in management at Red Stag Fulfillment started in the warehouse.
 We promote workers who show talent, drive, and initiative.
 When you know that your employees are your biggest asset, as we do, you want to keep the best people on your team.
 That means promoting from within.

-Red Stag Fulfillment gives our employees full paid health benefits, with the option buy in for family members.
+Red Stag Fulfillment gives our employees full paid health benefits, with the option of a buy-in for family members.
 We offer stable, predictable, full-time work, with full benefits.
+Trainees start accruing PTO during the 90-day probation period and, once someone finishes probation, we give them an additional 40 hours of PTO right from the start.

 Long-term Employees Are the Key to Red Stag’s Strategy for Success

-Red Stag’s business model is different from many fulfillment centers.
+Red Stag Fulfillment’s business model is different from many fulfillment centers.
 We don’t count on shipping a high volume of orders at razor-thin margins to make a profit.
-Admittedly, we aren’t the cheapest fulfillment company in our eCommerce niche – just the best.
-But it’s because we don’t compete on cost, but rather keeping focused on being the best order fulfillment service for business shipping larger, heavier parcels, that allows us to pay our employees a living wage.
+Admittedly, we aren’t the cheapest fulfillment company in our eCommerce niche—just the best.
+RSF’s focus is on being the best order fulfillment service for businesses shipping larger, heavier parcels, and we know that we need experienced staff who care about what doing a terrific job to accomplish that goal.

-Red Stag will try to keep up with the fulfillment expectations that Amazon sets.
-But we will never follow Amazon’s example and replace workers with robots.
-Our client’s products are too heavy to be handled by robots.
-We need human workers to handle the items we ship with care, accuracy, and speed, so continuing to invest in our employees and culture will remain a core competency of our business model.
+Red Stag Fulfillment will try to keep up with the fulfillment speed expectations that Amazon sets, but we will never follow Amazon’s example and replace workers with robots because our client’s products are too heavy to be handled by robots.
+We need human workers to handle the items we ship with care, accuracy, and speed, so continuing to invest in our employees and culture will remain at the heart of our business model.

 A Different Kind of Fulfillment Center

 Red Stag Fulfillment is not for everyone.
 We aren’t the best fulfillment service if your eCommerce business sells lightweight and small products.
 However, if you sell heavy, fragile, or bulky items, we’d love to talk with you.
-We think our attitude toward our employees is one of the reasons you should choose us as your fulfillment center.
+And we believe our attitude toward our employees is one of the reasons you should choose us as your fulfillment center.

-Red Stag was founded by eCommerce entrepreneurs who couldn’t find a good fulfillment company to ship their product.
-The 3PL fulfillment company they chose had a trash-strewn warehouse, a filthy employee break room, and, not surprisingly, demoralized employees.
+Red Stag Fulfillment’s founders couldn’t find a good fulfillment company to ship their products.
+The fulfillment company they chose had a trash-strewn warehouse, a filthy employee break room, and, not surprisingly, demoralized staff.
 That company didn’t treat its clients much better.

-That’s why Red Stag strives to be a better fulfillment company.
-Creating a positive work environment attracts the best employees.
-And the best employees are the heart of the best fulfillment companies.
+That’s why Red Stag Fulfillment strives to be a better fulfillment company.
+Creating a positive work environment attracts the best employees, and the best employees power the best fulfillment companies.

 Better Fulfillment Center Jobs

-So, don’t give up on the fulfillment industry jobs.
+So, don’t give up on fulfillment industry jobs.
 You just might find that a fulfillment warehouse is the best place you ever worked.
-Red Stag isn’t perfect, but we work hard to get as close as we can to perfection, for our employees and our clients.
+At Red Stag Fulfillment we are continuously improving our operations, for our employees and our clients.